mannsn/intro-to-programming-2026/assignments/Assignment 06 - CSS Basics.md

    - [ ] In your index.css file, change the layout of your "Experience" section using rows and columns so items are displayed in a better layout rather than a list
          Hint: use Flexbox - we suggest have job titles to the left, dates worked that job to the right and brief description of the job below the title.
    - [ ] Also in your index.css file, update the "Connect" section to use Flexbox to improve the layout of your social media icons or links
-**NOTE:** This is the basic rubric, but we encourage you to think beyond this list and come up with your own ideas to make your webpage unique!

-**_By the end of this lesson, you should have added navigation to your site that uses internal links to "jump" the user to that section of your page.
+**_By the end of this section, you should have added navigation to your site that uses internal links to "jump" the user to that section of your page.
 You should also have reformatted your Experience and Connect sections using Flexbox css code.
 Lastly, your site should have a header for your Skills and Projects sections, and an empty `<ul>` element in the Projects section, but no content in either section yet._**

 **NOTE:** This is the basic rubric, but we encourage you to think beyond this list and come up with your own ideas to make your webpage unique!

-**_By the end of this assignment, you should have basic styling and have changed a minimum of one background color, one font, one text color, the padding and margin of one element, the alignment of one element, the look of the heading elements, the look of your name, the look of list items, the look of links._**

 ## Back up to the cloud
 Once you've made the above changes to your repository folder structure and added your css file, follow the below instructions to push a copy from your local machine like you did at the end of last assignment.
 Make sure your code gets copied to GitHub by adding changes to staging, committing the staged changes, and pushing them from your local machine to GitHub: